ronnyismael1/Flask131/README.md

 Logout - Adelyn
 Create a new account - Adelyn
 delete account - Brennan
-Open user home page (user can see messages of users they follow) - Send messages to followers -
+Open user home page (user can see messages of users they follow) - Brennan Send messages to followers -
 Follow User -
 Search for user - Sahiti